aurawriter/pokemon-showdown/data/mods/lobomoncorporation/README.md

 Frostbite
 ------------
 Frostbite was implemented almost entirely because originally The Snow Queen's signature move, "Freezing Kiss" was going to be a 50 Accuracy move that Froze the target.
 In other words, potentially at least _annoying_ to deal with in terms of a metagame.
-So instead, I implemented Frosbite.
+So instead, I implemented Frosbite to make Freezing Kiss just a Frosbite Will-O-Wisp clone.